FAQ

 What if I am registered and then unable to attend?

-Students are not permitted to leave and then return to the Seminar for any reason, including school or sporting events.
+Students are not permitted to leave and return to the seminar for any reason, including school or sporting events.

 What if I need to take medication or I become injured or ill?

-Proper administration and dosage of medication shall be the sole responsibility of the participant.
+Proper administration and dosage of medication shall be the participant's sole responsibility.
 HOBY will have no responsibility in seeing that the participant takes the medication as prescribed by the doctor and HOBY volunteers will not dispense prescription medication for participants during the event.

 The HOBY Healthcare Provider will be available in the morning, at meal times, in the evening, and at other times as required so that Ambassadors can pick up medications as needed.
 Medications will be returned to parents/guardians at check out on Sunday.